cssmh/web-app/README.md

 3. **Responsive User Interface:**

-   - Mobile-friendly design with Tailwind CSS for styling.
+   - Mobile-friendly design with Tailwind CSS and Framer motion for styling.
    - Smooth navigation with React Router.

 4. **Commenting System:**